ikhanter/ikhanter/README.md

 - Hexlet.
 Course "Python-developer".
 2023 (in progress)
 - JetBrains Academy (Hyperskill).
 Course "Python Core".
 2021

-## About
-Most of his professional activity was engaged in science in the field of nanotechnology and nanomaterials.
-In addition to experiments, he worked with analysis data, both of his own materials, and actively helped colleagues, finding dependencies, and published articles, including international ones, in the journals indexed by [Scopus and Web of Science](https://www.scopus.com/authid/detail.uri?authorId=57200101107).

-In addition to developing web application logic, data analysis, Data Science and ML are of great interest.
-I plan to expand my knowledge and skills in this area and, possibly, move to a professional level.

-I like to learn and try new things in my work.

 ## Skills
 ### Fundamental
 - Algorithms and data structures